SpAsM7/lpp-ws/PRD/coding-rules.md

 3. Files must follow order: exports, subcomponents, helpers, static content, types
 4. Omit curly braces for single-line conditional statements
 5. Use descriptive variable names with auxiliary verbs (isLoading, hasError)

+## Code Editing and Content Preservation
+1. NEVER use placeholders like "[Previous content is the same]" or "[Existing Content]" when editing code
+2. Always preserve and explicitly write out ALL existing code when making changes
+3. When editing files, include the complete context of the changes being made
+4. Use proper version control practices - never assume content can be implicitly preserved
+5. All code changes must be explicit and visible in the diff